plockc/netfiltering/README-local-firewall.md

 # Installation

 Running the command below will create a script that will:
-* install `iptables-persistent` if missing
 * flush iptables
 * add the rules specified in this file
-* then save rules to `/etc/iptables/rules.v{4,6}`

-On boot the rules will be processed automatically.
+This does not persis the rules
 ```
 rundoc run README-local-firewall.md
 sudo ./firewall.sh